WICG/trust-token-api/ISSUER_PROTOCOL.md

 #### Redemption Metadata

-At redemption time, the metadata encoded in the Trust Token will be embedded in the Signed Redemption Record.
-The public metadata is embedded via the key ID of the corresponding key used to sign the Trust Token.
-The private metadata bit is embedded as a one-bit boolean that can be set per redeemer logic and which can be decoded by partners downstream.
-One potential means of encoding the private metadata is to hash a shared secret and the token hash and take the lowest bit XOR between that and the metadata value (H(shared\_secret||token-hash) ^ private metadata value), allowing only partners with the shared secret to get the true value of the private metadata bit.
-Other potential schemes involve an additional endpoint which can be used to read the private metadata value based on the Signed Redemption Record (SRR) or token hash.
+At redemption time, the token is decoded and provided via the redemption API.
+The issuer can then choose to encode this in the Redemption Record in whatever way it prefers.

-## Trust Token Crypto Protocol
+## TrustTokenV2PMB Crypto Protocol

-The Trust Token crypto protocol is based on the PMBTokens design in https://eprint.iacr.org/2020/072 (appendix H) using P-384.
+This Trust Token crypto protocol is based on the PMBTokens design in https://eprint.iacr.org/2020/072 (appendix H) using P-384.
 The necessary keys and function mappings are described below.

 ### Keys

-The Trust Token protocol primarily requires two kinds of keypairs:
+The Trust Token protocol primarily requires keypairs consisting of each public metadata bucket:

-*   SRRSigningKey/SRRVerificationKey - A Ed25519 public keypair for signing and verifying the integrity of the Signed Redemption Record response.
 *   TrustTokenSecretKey/TrustTokenPublicKey - A Trust Token keypair used to sign and verify Trust Tokens.

-#### SRRSigningKey/SRRVerificationKey

-These keys should be generated and stored as standard Ed25519 keys, with the public/verification key being included in the Key Commitment result as a 32-byte RFC8032 encoding.

 #### TrustTokenSecretKey/TrustTokenPublicKey